croz-ltd/klokwrk-project/support/documentation/adr/content/0002-strategic-project-structure.md

 structure focusing on the differences to the given concrete example.

 #### Strategic structure in klokwrk
-The current klokwrk strategic structure looks like this:
+The current project layout in the klokwrk looks like this:

     klokwrk-project
     ├── ... (other files or directories)